mtiller/arborglyph/src/IDEAS.md

 # Ideas

-1. Get rid of get. (not sure this is really possible)
+1. Builtin parent

+1. Alternative `synthetic` implementation for observables (with integrated wrap/unwrap)

-1. Add generic wrapper for caching (LRU, weakmap, etc)
+1. Add generic wrapper for caching (LRU, weakmap, etc) (use Storage interface)

+1. Simple fixed length array LRU implementation built in?

 1. Add wrap, unwrap functionality for attrs **and** root (observable).
 Drop in for `mobx`.